visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/server/config/config-tab.md

 This section helps to configure the connection details of the Elastic Search which is pre-installed with the BI Hub Server.
 :::note
-If you want to use your own Elastic Search instance, you will be able to provide the details below.
+If you want to use your Elastic Search instance, you will be allowed to provide the details below.
 :::

 | Property | Purpose | Description |